Jump to: Quick Facts · Living Essentials · Pros · Cons · Visas Guide · Residency & Citizenship · Business · Resources

 - Currency: Uruguayan peso (UYU).

-- Largest cities: Montevideo, Salto, and Cuidad de la Costa.
+- Major cities: Montevideo, Salto, Ciudad de la Costa.

 Note: these are common expat complaints, and may not apply to you.